 The Cons of Multiple Supplier Strategies

 There are some aspects of sourcing which become a bit more challenging if you work with multiple supplier contracts.
-For one thing, it’s a strategy which doesn’t lend itself so well to forging long-term strategic relationships with suppliers.
+For one thing, this strategy doesn’t lend itself so well to forging long-term strategic relationships with suppliers.

 Even if you don’t consider supplier partnerships as being a high priority, the following characteristics of multiple-supplier relationships can also become drawbacks if the behaviour of buyers and suppliers is not carefully managed: